• ROENFR

 g) convenes and presides over the meetings of the Plenary and those of BEx;

-h) receives the correspondence addressed to CES, decides its distribution, establishes tasks for the works to be completed on time, in compliance with legal provisions and this Regulation;
+h) receives correspondence addressed to CES, decides its distribution, establishes tasks for the works to be completed on time, in compliance with legal provisions and this Regulation;

 i) may delegate competences to one of the vice-presidents, any other member of the Plenary or, as the case may be, the Secretary General, with the person receiving the delegation being required to inform him, within the agreed term, regarding the fulfilment of these tasks;

-j) in exercising his attributions issues decisions;
+j) in exercising his attributions, issues decisions;

 Art.
 51 – Public statements will be made in the name of the Economic and Social Council only by the president and/or by persons designated by him.